-After back-to-back 7-1 seasons in 2012 and 2013 and winning a share of the NESCAC title this past year, the Middlebury Panthers have maintained their tradition of excellence which dates back to 1893.
+After back-to-back 7-1 seasons in 2012 and 2013, winning a share of the NESCAC title in 2013 and a 6-2 record last fall, the Middlebury Panthers have maintained their tradition of excellence which dates back to 1893.
 In recent years, the Panthers have become one of the most respected forces in the New England region as well as in all of Division III.
 Besides winning the NESCAC in 2013, the Panthers also won the title in 2007 and 2001.
 Along the way, Middlebury players earned numerous all-conference, all-region and all-American status for both athletic and academic excellence.
-Panther coaches, including head coach Bob Ritter ’82 and Joe Early, received national attention.
-Ritter was twice awarded NESCAC Coach of the Year and was a finalist for the American Football Coaches Association (AFCA) Coach of the Year in 2007, while Early earned the AFCA’s award for National Assistant Coach of the Year in 2012.
+Panther coaches, including head coach Bob Ritter ’82, received national attention for their work.
+Ritter has been awarded NESCAC Coach of the Year twice and was a finalist for the American Football Coaches Association (AFCA) Coach of the Year in 2007.

 DEFENSE: MULTIPLE SEVEN-MAN FRONT

 Known for their aggressive, pursuit-oriented defense, the Panthers employ a multiple seven-man front and a four-deep secondary.
-The front evolves from a basic 3-4 scheme into a variable front, utilizing versatile three defensive linemen and four linebackers.
+The front evolves from a basic 3-4 scheme into a variable front, utilizing versatile three defensive linemen and four linebacker looks.
 The linemen range from run-stuffing tackles to pass-rushing defensive ends.
-The variable four-linebacker front includes hybrid players, who can stop the run and cover receivers in space, with traditional inside linebackers.
-Over the years the Panthers’ front seven have garnered several awards, including a national sack leader, all-conference and all-region players as well as NESCAC Defensive Players of the Year.
+The variable four-linebacker front includes hybrid players who can stop the run and cover receivers in space with traditional inside linebackers.
+Over the years, the Panther front seven has garnered several awards, including a national sack leader, all-conference and all-region players as well as NESCAC Defensive Players of the Year.
 The defense uses a wide range of stunts and blitzes to keep the opposing offense off-balance.
 Intensity and a tenacious pursuit to the ball have become trademarks of the Panther defensive team.